SohamMule/-PRODIGY_CS_01/README.md

 Encrypted message: Khoor Zruog

 Requirements
-VS code or google collab
+VS code or google collab.

 License
 This project is free to use for educational and personal purposes.